 - Open Zoom as normal on your phone, rotating into landscape will give you the best view.

 The same process as above applies for laptops, but you need to cast the whole desktop rather than just the tab.
 That's because Zoom wants to run in its own app and if you're only casting a tab, you'll just get that tab and not the actual Zoom app.

 Mirror your screen with Roku

-You probably didn't know you could do this, but Roku devices will also let you mirror your display on your TV and that's supported by the Android ecosystem.
+You probably didn't know you could do this, but Roku devices will also let you mirror your display on your TV and that's supported by the Android ecosystem and more recently, Apple AirPlay too.
 If you have an Android phone and a Roku device, you're probably good to go.

 Again, the option to share your display will have different names depending on the phone you have - cast, Smart View, Wireless Projection, etc - but many phones will support this option, so it's worth trying if you have a Roku.

 - Setup your Roku device as normal, make sure your phone is on the same Wi-Fi network.

 - Find the cast or mirror option on your phone and scan for devices.

 - You'll see your Roku model, tap on it.

 - You'll have to confirm that you want to allow your phone to show on your TV.